Galapagos Islands Vacations: everything you should know before booking

 SCHEDULE

-However, you could be smarter than us and if you are planning to stay on the three islands, you could fly to San Cristobal first, then visit Santa Cruz, then Isabela, and then come back to Santa Cruz on the day before you fly out.
-This is a suggestion if you don’t want to waste one full day for your island transfer or if you suffer from sea-motion sickness.
+However, you could be more intelligent than we are, and if you are planning to stay on the three islands, you could fly to San Cristobal first, then visit Santa Cruz, then Isabela, and then come back to Santa Cruz on the day before you fly out.
+This is a suggestion if you don’t want to waste a full day on your island transfer, or if you suffer from sea sickness.

 SEA MOTION SICKNESS: TIPS

-I know about it because I realized I love the sea so much as I suffer a lot for the sea-motion.
+I know about it because I realized I love the sea so much, as I suffer a lot from sea motion.
 Therefore every time we needed to move from one island to the other I panicked.
-I don’t want to take medicines whatsoever, let alone for a stupid 2 bumpy hours.
+I don’t want to take medicines whatsoever, let alone for a stupid two bumpy hours.

 So I found my remedy.
-I realized if I stayed at the very back of the boat looking at the sea, I had no issue at all, well maybe a little when the sea was particularly choppy but bearable.
+I realized that if I stayed at the very back of the boat looking at the sea, I had no issue at all, except maybe a little when the sea was particularly choppy, but it was still bearable.

-So my main worry was not the seasickness but to get on the boat as first so that I could choose my seat.
-I spoke to the captain or the agent at the pier and explained my needs and they have been usually accommodating.
+So my main worry was not the seasickness but getting on the boat first so that I could choose my seat.
+I spoke to the captain or the agent at the pier and explained my needs, and they have usually been accommodating.

-At the back, you might smell a little gasoline, but you are in the open air and the wind will relieve you.
-Although you might get wet sometimes, it’s definitely the best way to travel on a boat if you have any motion-related issues.
+At the back, you might smell a little gasoline, but you are in the open air, and the wind will relieve you.
+Although you might get wet sometimes, it’s the best way to travel on a boat if you have any motion-related issues.

 Other than that, it’s a beautiful ride:)